gianlucatursi/GTScrollViewController/README.md

 ![image](GTScrollViewController/image/1.png)![image](GTScrollViewController/image/2.png)

 ## Usage
-Include in your project the classe:
+Include in your project the class `GTScrollViewController.h` and `GTScrollViewController.m` and import:

 `#import "GTScrollViewController.h"`

 Now create your `GTScrollView` and add your custom view: